Boussau/boussau.github.io/tutorials/COME_tutorials/8_RevBayesTutorial/index.md

 {% endfigure %}

-We want to use a uniform prior over $\er$, so we use a Dirichlet distribution with equal weights.
+We want to use a uniform prior over $er$, so we use a Dirichlet distribution with equal weights.
 We first define a constant node specifying the vector of concentration-parameter values using the `v()` function: